Manidedeepya-Chennapragada/MedQABot/README.md

 - Checkpointing at intervals with `load_best_model_at_end=True` preserves the best eval loss reduces overfitting risk.

 ## Limitations
-- LM loss is not equal to the factual correctness; medical QA needs grounded evaluation.
+- LM loss is not equal to the factual correctness, a medical QA needs grounded evaluation.
 - No retrieval grounding → risk of hallucinations on rare/edge cases.

 ## Potential Improvements